You Could Face Criminal Charges Stemming from “Tranq”

 If you or someone you know is facing legal issues related to a drug overdose situation in Texas, it is essential to consult with a criminal defense attorney who is knowledgeable about the state’s specific laws and can provide legal advice based on the individual circumstances of the case.

-At the Mary Beth Harrell Law Firm, our Killeen criminal defense attorneys know that an arrest for possession of tranq doesn’t necessarily mean you’re guilty and doesn’t automatically lead to a conviction.
+At the Mary Beth Harrell Criminal Defense and DWI Lawyers, our Killeen criminal defense attorneys know that an arrest for possession of tranq doesn’t necessarily mean you’re guilty and doesn’t automatically lead to a conviction.
 We understand how the process works, and we will protect your rights every step of the way.
 If you’re facing drug charges in Texas, call our offices in Killeen or Copperas Cove, or fill out our contact form to set up your initial consultation today.
 Proudly serving Belton, Harker Heights, Waco, Williamson County, Bell County, Coryell County, and McLennan County.